taishi-i/awesome-ChatGPT-repositories/README.md

  * [SwiftOpenAI](https://github.com/swiftbeta/swiftopenai) - OpenAI API build with Swift ❤️
  * [OpenAISwift](https://github.com/adamrushy/openaiswift) - This is a wrapper library around the ChatGPT and OpenAI HTTP API
  * [whetstone.chatgpt](https://github.com/johniwasz/whetstone.chatgpt) - A simple light-weight library that wraps the Open AI API.
+ * [subvert](https://github.com/aschmelyun/subvert) - Generate subtitles, summaries, and chapters from videos in seconds
  * [carrot](https://github.com/xx025/carrot) - Free ChatGPT Site List 这儿为你准备了众多免费好用的ChatGPT镜像站点，当前100+站点
  * [impressive-chatgpt](https://github.com/sw33tlie/impressive-chatgpt) - A collection of impressive and useful results from OpenAI's chatgpt
  * [bbFuzzing.txt](https://github.com/reewardius/bbfuzzing.txt) - bbfuzzing.txta unique vocabulary that is 70% generated with openai chatgpt.the remaining 30% is a compilation of dictionaries from bo0om, circuit and other bugbounters. #chatgpt